-The following may contain unmarked spoilers from various media, including but not limited to: Umineko When They Cry, The Beginner's Guide, Deltarune, House of Leaves, 1984, 17776, Nisemonogatari, The Melancholy of Haruhi Suzumiya, Bocchi the Rock, The Tatami Galaxy, Doctor Who, Celeste, The Stanley Parable, It's Such a Beautiful Day, World of Tomorrow, Doki Doki Literature Club, RIBBIT, and Shimeji Simulation.
+The following may contain unmarked spoilers from various media, including but not limited to: Umineko When They Cry, The Beginner's Guide, Deltarune, House of Leaves, 1984, 17776, Nisemonogatari, The Melancholy of Haruhi Suzumiya, The Truman Show, Bocchi the Rock, The Tatami Galaxy, Celeste, Doctor Who, Celeste, The Stanley Parable, It's Such a Beautiful Day, World of Tomorrow, Puella Magi Madoka Magica The Movie: Rebellion, Doki Doki Literature Club, RIBBIT, Ratatouille, WarGames, A Tale of Two Cities, Neon Genesis Evangelion, Blade Runner, Piranesi, and Shimeji Simulation.

 Back